 The church at the time was dominated by converted Jews, so much so that outsiders viewed the church as a sect of Israel.
 They called it “the sect of the Nazarenes” (Acts 24:5, 14; 28:22).
-The church therefore inherited from Judaism the view that the God will deal with them differently.
+The church, therefore, inherited from Judaism the view that God will deal with them differently.

 Today this message is generally accepted in the church today.
 Some still hold the view that God has a special end-time role and a separate future for ethnic Israel, but it is generally accepted that, in the End-Time Judgment Day, God will judge all people in the same way.
 It is for that reason that this important message from the letter to the Romans is somewhat irrelevant today.

 However, the message remains relevant to us because people always tend to put their trust in external things.
 A new movement would emphasize true repentance of the heart, but very soon that movement will shift the focus to externals, creating a list of do’s and don’ts.
 The purpose of these rules is to protect the individual from sin.
 We could, for instance, make the rule that one should not watch television.
 The Jews had thousands of such rules.
 But the problem is that these external rules and regulations very quickly become the focus of religion.
 We must therefore continually guard against our natural inclination of putting our trust in externals.

 The Jewish religion became dominated by such external rules and regulations.
 So was the Papacy.
 For Luther, because he had to combat the very powerful Papacy, Paul’s letters, particularly the letter to the Galatians, which aggressively combats external rules and regulations, was the heart of the theology.